Bhushanb55/Fake-News-Analysis-on-Twitter-using-Machine-Learning-Techniques/readme.md

 * To collect the data from twitter using twitter scrapper.
 * To detect the news, which is a classic text classification problem with a straight forward     proposition.
-* To build a model that can differentiate between ìRealî news and ìFakeî news.
+* To build a model that can differentiate between ‚ÄúReal‚Äù news and ‚ÄúFake‚Äù news.

 ### INTRODUCTION